-In this class, Susanne Barrett, author of two fan fiction novels and several short-story length works on FanFiction.net and Wattpad.com, will lead students in the creation of a short work of fan fiction.
+In this class, Susanne Barrett, author of two completed fan fiction novels (and now working on a third) and several short-story length works on FanFiction.net and Wattpad.com, will lead students in the creation at least two fan fiction stories.

-Susanne’s works of fan fiction have garnered nearly a million “reads” (hits) on these websites!
+Susanne’s works of fan fiction have garnered nearly three million “reads” (hits) on these websites!

-In addition, her Master of Arts in English Literature and her ten years of experience at Brave Writer make her uniquely well-suited for teaching this new course.
+In addition to her fan fiction writing experience, her Master of Arts in English Literature and her over eleven years of experience at Brave Writer make her uniquely well-suited for teaching this course.

 By the end of this class, students will have created a story worthy of publication on one of the several websites devoted to fan fiction, if desired.

 What better way is there to spend the summer for kids who love to write?